Characterization of modulation spaces by symplectic representations and applications to Schr\"{o}dinger equations: Introduction

 for some $E_\cA \in GL(2d,\bR)$, with

 We prove that the shift-invertible distribution $W_\cA$ satisfies \eqref{5D} and

 This provides a general characterization of the modulation spaces $M^p_{v_s}$, see Theorem \ref{mainE} and Corollary \ref{mainEcor} for precise statements and bounds on the values of $p$.
-Note that the matrix $\cA={\bf A_{ST}}$ in \eqref{A-FT} is shift-invertible, recapturing this way the standard definition of modulation spaces.
+Note that the matrix $\cA={\bf A_{ST}}$ in \eqref{A-FT} is shift-invertible, recapturing in this way the standard definition of modulation spaces.
 As far as the $\tau$-Wigner matrix $\cA={\bf A}_\tau$ concerns, it is shift-invertible for $\tau\in\bR\setminus\{0,1\}$.
 This can be read as an explanation of the anomaly of the Rihaczek distributions.
 The block decomposition of the shift-invertible matrix $\cA$ and the corresponding matrix $E_\cA$ in \eqref{5E}, \eqref{5F} can be explicitly computed, cf. \eqref{matrixE} below, and we may characterize the relevant subclasses of the distributions $W_\cA$ which are simultaneously covariant and shift-invertible (Remark \ref{rem2.20}).

 Finally, we address to the more precise equivalence \eqref{5C} concerning the case of different indices $p,q$.
-We first reconsider the $\tau$-Wigner case, $\tau\in\bR\setminus\{0,1\}$, and extend the validity of \eqref{3bis} to $0<p,q<\infty$.
+We first reconsider the $\tau$-Wigner case, $\tau\in\bR\setminus\{0,1\}$, and extend, with respect to \cite{CR2021}, the validity of \eqref{3bis} to $0<p,q<\infty$.
 This example suggests a deeper study of the matrices $\cA\in Sp(2d,\bR)$ such that

 where $\cF_2$ is the partial Fourier transform with respect to the second variable and $\mathfrak{T}_{L}$ is the $L^2$-normalized change of variables defined by a $d\times d$ invertible matrix $L$, cf. \cite{CT2020}.
-We characterize the subclass of $A\in Sp(2d,\bR)$ which are covariant and shift-invertible (see Proposition \ref{E7} and subsequent remark).
+We characterize the subclass of all the $\cA\in Sp(2d,\bR)$ which are covariant and shift-invertible (see Proposition \ref{E7} and subsequent remark).
 Namely, for covariant shift-invertible matrices $\cA$ of the form \eqref{5H} we prove

 with equivalence of norms valid also in the weighted cases for $0<p,q\leq\infty$ (Theorem \ref{caso-A-Wigner}).
 A further analysis concerns the covariant case (Wigner perturbations, according to the terminology of \cite{CT2020}).
 If $\cA$ is covariant of the form \eqref{5H} then